-1. Importance to Measure and Report: The measure did not reach consensus on meets the Importance criteria
+1. Importance to Measure and Report: The measure meets the Importance criteria

 1a.
-Evidence: Accepted Prior Evaluation; 1b.
+Evidence: Previous Evidence Evaluation Accepted; 1b.
 Performance Gap: H-11; M-2; L-0; I-0; 1d.
 Composite: H-3; M-4; L-4; I-1 Note: Following the meeting, the developer asked to remove the all-10 components from the measure.
 Following the comment period, the Committee will review comments and vote on overall suitability for endorsement without the composite.